EpicGamer1YT/ProjectCrossComm/README.md

 #ProjectCrossComm
-This is the midori branch for ProjectCrossComm.
-This is for Node.js backend.
+This is the baileys branch for Project CrossComm, for JS fullstack and HTML frontend development.